 The Day Of

-If your dessert is still in the fridge, pull it out to let it reach room temperature (depending on the recipe) before it's time to eat.
-When you start cooking your main course, be sure to double-check the recipe instructions and avoid missing any important steps.
+If the dessert is still in the fridge, pull it out to let it reach room temperature (depending on the recipe) before it's time to eat.
+When you start cooking the main course, be sure to double-check the recipe instructions and avoid missing any important steps.
 Go through the list of spices, seasonings, and any additional garnishments to get the flavor just right.

-All that's left to do is turn on the tunes, enjoy your meal, and bask in each other's company—if you're enjoying each other, a romantic night at home beats a restaurant every time.
+All that's left to do is turn on the tunes, enjoy the meal, and bask in each other's company—if you're enjoying each other, a romantic night at home beats dining at a restaurant every time.